nimblenitin/Static-website-on-S3-AWS/README.md

 ```

-1. Create an S# bucket.
+1. Create an S3 bucket.

-2. In the properties select option to use bucket as a static website
+2. In the properties select option to Enable static website hosting for S3 bucket.

 3. Upload html files to the bucket